“Romantic, rustic-chic guesthouse and family-friendly villas that put Alacati, the best-preserved town on Turkey’s Aegean coast, on the map”

 These rooms are made for romance.
-There are 5 doubles and 2 twin rooms in the main guesthouse, which vary in size (Blue Rooms or Large Rooms), in keeping with the original layout of the house.
+There are 5 doubles and 2 twin rooms in the main guesthouse, which vary in size Blue Rooms, Large Rooms or the Economic Room), in keeping with the original layout of the house.
 Some overlook the garden, others the lane.
 All are on the first floor, except one of the Large Rooms, which is in a stone cottage guarded by a pair of palm trees - ideal for courting couples.
 If you plan to stay more than a couple of nights, opt for a Large Room.

 The décor is rustic luxe: lace-trim curtains, polished pinewood floors, beamed ceilings and antique dressers with vanity mirrors.
 Inviting beds are draped with mosquito nets, pretty patchwork quilts and crisp linens.
 Whitewashed walls are offset with vibrant kilims and baby blue woodwork - Zeynep tried 13 shades of blue before she was satisfied, an indication of the extraordinary attention to detail throughout the hotel.
 Original built-in cupboards provide ample storage space.